fledge-iot/fledge/docs/securing_fledge.rst

 Fledge currently supports four roles for users:

-  - **Administrator**: a user with admin role is able to fully configure Fledge, view the data read by the Fledge instance and also manage Fledge users and backups.
+  - **Administrator**: a user with admin role is able to fully configure Fledge, view the data read by the Fledge instance and also manage Fledge users, backups and support bundles.

   - **Control**: a user with this role is able to configure Fledge, execute control scripts and pipelines and also view the data read by Fledge.
 The user can not manage other users or add new users.